azurity/repo-site/README.md

     npm run build
     ```

--   finally: The files in `dist` folders is your site, write something to develop your site.
+-   finally: Files in folder named `dist` are your site, write something to develop your site.

 ## How to use files in `dist` folder